A. The equipment listed below is recommended to efficiently spray General Chemicals’ strippable Coating onto a surface.

 C. Spray Gun Maintenance

-- When the spray gun is not in use, block the spray nozzle with some form of cover or tape to prevent the products from drying within the gun.
+- When the spray gun for the peelable coating is not in use, block the spray nozzle with some form of cover or tape to prevent the products from drying within the gun.

 - If it becomes necessary to clean the nozzles of the spray gun, make a mixture of General Chemical cleaner coatings remover with water.
 To 1 part of remover, add 6 parts of water.
 Flush this mixture through the spray nozzles for 1 or more minutes until the nozzles appear clean.
 Lastly, flush the nozzles with clean water for another minute.

 II.
-CONSIDERATIONS AND REQUIREMENTS BEFORE SPRAYING THE COATING
+CONSIDERATIONS AND REQUIREMENTS BEFORE SPRAYING THE STRIPPABLE COATING

 Make certain to completely inspect the surface to which the product will be applied before spray operations begin.